Custom Chrome Finishes

 Matte Surface Finish – Matte finished rolls have a dull, gray surface generated by grit blasting INTO a hard chromium plated deposit.
 The resulting peaks and valleys in the roll surface allow air between the roll and the product, so the product does not stick to the roll.
 They are used to impart a surface finish for non-gloss products.
 Most matte finishes can be specified in 3 main categories: Light Matte (20-40 Ra), Medium Matte (40-60 Ra) or Heavy Matte (over 60 Ra).

 Satin Surface Finish - Satin finishes produce dull, textured surfaces generated by grit blasting the base metal of the roll body then depositing a thin layer of chrome (generally .001”-.0015” thick).
 The silvery toned chromium plated surface feels slick to the touch while the surface retains the roughness of the blasted base metal, allowing for snag-free processing coupled with required roughness.
 These rolls are used for textile and yarn processing, and textured products.
 The final surface finish can range from 20 Ra to over 300 Ra, depending upon the application and how rough the roll needs to be.

 At Roll Technology, we offer expert custom finishing and precision roll grinding for all types of industrial roll applications, including coating rolls, heat transfer rolls, calender rolls, laminating rolls, slitting rolls, and various web process rolls.
-Call us today to find out more about how we can help with your roll applications and talk with our Director of Sales/Marketing (David Johnston), our Executive Vice President (Greg Haley) or our President (Lew Walker).
+Call us today to find out more about how we can help with your roll applications like mirror roller finishing and talk with our Director of Sales/Marketing (David Johnston), our Executive Vice President (Greg Haley) or our President (Lew Walker).